lyokha/g3kb-switch/README.md

 In *Gnome 41* and newer, the switcher will only work with *G3kbSwitch Gnome Shell extension*, because method *org.gnome.Shell.Eval* which was used in the original implementation of the switcher is now disabled for security reasons.
+Note that in *Gnome 41* through *44* the extension differs from that which is required in *Gnome 45*, see build instructions for older Gnome versions in the next section.

 After installing the extension, restart Gnome Shell for changes to take effect.